jlichwa/KeyVault-Rotation-SQLPassword-Csharp-WebApp/README.md

 This web application is part of tutorial for SQL Password rotation to test access to SQL using Key Vault secret.

-Entire tutorial can be found [here](https://docs.microsoft.com/en-us/azure/key-vault/secrets/tutorial-rotation)
+Tutorial using this web app can be found [here](https://docs.microsoft.com/en-us/azure/key-vault/secrets/tutorial-rotation)

 ## ARM Templates